PhD RN TCRN FAEN

 DNP RN ACNS-BC CCRN TCRN FCCM

 Dr. Harvey's volunteer activities encompass service on a number of professional and community boards, with special focus on injury prevention and community support following traumatic brain injury.
-Living in the heart of the Blue Ridge Mountains, Ellen is currently a licensed animal assisted therapy specialist visiting injured and hospitalized patients throughout the Roanoke valley.
+Living in the heart of the Blue Ridge Mountains, Ellen is currently a licensed animal assisted therapy specialist supporting visitation of injured and hospitalized patients throughout the Roanoke valley.

 PhD(c) MS RN ACCNS-AG NE-BC CEN CCRN-K CFRN TCRN

 Ms. Kittle currently serves as Trauma Program Manager at Upstate University Hospital in Syracuse NY, an American College of Surgeons level I trauma center.
 Jolene is a popular instructor who has taught TNCC, ATCN, the Rural Trauma Team Development Course, and is an adjunct faculty instructor for Upstate Medical University.
 She is board-certified in emergency, flight, critical care, and trauma nursing, as well as being a certified acute care clinical nurse specialist and nurse executive.
-In her spare time, Jolene serves as a Board Member for the Society of Trauma Nurses, a peer reviewer for the Journal of Trauma Nursing, and an item writer for the TCRN exam.
+In her spare time, Jolene serves as a Board Member for the Society of Trauma Nurses, a peer reviewer for the Journal of Trauma Nursing, and Journal of Emergency Nursing.

 MS RN CNS ACCNS-AG CEN CCRN CFRN TCRN

 Nataly Kuznetsov became a trauma nurse after personal experience as a critically-injured patient.
 She has worked in nursing positions across the trauma care continuum including transport (ground and air), emergency, critical care and acute care.
 Nataly attended the University of California, San Francisco to become a critical care/trauma clinical nurse specialist.
-Ms. Kuznetsov is currently a flight nurse for Guardian flight.
+Ms. Kuznetsov is currently teaching TNCC classes.
 She is board certified in Emergency (CEN), Critical Care (CCRN), Trauma (TCRN) and Flight (CFRN) nursing and also holds advanced practice certification as an Adult–Gero Clinical Nurse Specialist (ACCNS–AG).